Mohamed-Omran/STL/README.md

   - `bool empty() const`: Returns true if the priority queue is empty. **Time Complexity**: O(1)
   - `size_type size() const`: Returns the number of elements in the priority queue. **Time Complexity**: O(1)

-## PAIR

-- `pair<T1, T2>`: Represents a simple container holding two values of possibly different types.
-Commonly used for returning multiple values from a function.
-- **Structure:**
-  - `T1 first`: Holds the first value of the pair.
-  - `T2 second`: Holds the second value of the pair.

 ## STACK

 - `stack<Type>`: Implements a Last-In-First-Out (LIFO) data structure.
 Suitable for managing function calls, backtracking, and evaluating expressions.